-I have completed the 13 months of bereavement counseling that I began a month or so after my father’s death.
+I completed the 13 months of bereavement counseling that I began a month or so after my father’s death.
 These deaths are/have been painful, but over time, these losses can be coped with.
+Twenty-three months and fourteen close relatives have died of illness or frailties of aging.

 As a result, I find myself feeling grief in smaller, local situations that I cannot address in any meaningful way.
 I do not like problems that cannot be solved.